India’s Green Steel Taxonomy: What the Star Ratings Mean and Who Qualifies

 The Critical Point About Scope

-The taxonomy’s emission boundary is Scope 1 + Scope 2 + limited Scope 3, where limited Scope 3 includes agglomeration processes (sintering, pellet making, coke making), beneficiation and embodied emissions in purchased raw materials and intermediate products — but excludes upstream mining and all downstream emissions including transport.
-This is a broader boundary than CBAM’s current Scope 1 coverage for steel, which means a plant’s taxonomy rating and its CBAM exposure can be calculated on different emission footprints.
-The taxonomy inclusion of coke-making emissions is particularly significant for integrated BF-BOF producers — coke making alone contributes approximately 0.3 tCO₂/tcs, which is the difference between three-star and four-star for a well-run plant.
-Producers need to understand both calculations separately rather than assuming the taxonomy star rating directly maps to CBAM compliance cost.
+The taxonomy's exact emission boundary is Scope 1 + Scope 2 + limited Scope 3.
+Here, limited Scope 3 includes agglomeration processes (sintering, pellet making, coke making), beneficiation, and embodied emissions in purchased raw materials and intermediate products.
+Crucially, it excludes upstream mining and all downstream emissions, including transport.
+Because this is a much broader boundary than CBAM's strict Scope 1 coverage for steel, a plant's taxonomy rating and its CBAM exposure can actually be calculated on entirely different emission footprints.
+The inclusion of coke-making emissions is deeply significant for integrated BF-BOF producers, as coke making alone contributes about 0.3 tCO₂/tcs, which is often the strict difference between a three-star and a four-star rating.
+Producers must thoughtfully calculate both separately rather than lazily assuming a taxonomy star rating directly maps to a low CBAM compliance cost.

-The most commercially useful question about the taxonomy is not what it says on paper, but which Indian producers can realistically reach which tier given where they are today.
-The answer varies sharply by production route.
+The most commercially relevant question regarding the taxonomy isn't just what it says on paper, but rather which Indian producers can realistically hit which tier based on their current operations.
+The answer predictably varies quite sharply depending on the production route.

 Production RouteTypical India